 Handling expired content may be an overwhelming experience for almost any Search engine optimization in control of a dynamic website, whether it be an e-commerce, a classified (example: news post, real estate listings), or a seasonal/promotional (example: Balboa Park December Nights) site.
 Something as fundamental as glancing in the Google Webmaster Tools accounts for the site can evoke emotions, particularly if the site has amassed millions of 404 errors.
 Are you supposed to develop a process to manage this?
 What should the process look like?

 What Qualifies as Expired Content?

-There are a number of examples which may be considered "expired" content.
+There are a number of examples that may be considered "expired" content.
 Expired content is content on an internet site that's only applicable for a limited period of time.
 Here are samples of different scenarios that would have to be considered expired content.

 Job Search/Real Estate Listings: Job listings expire, particularly when positions become filled.
-The same holds true for real estate when property is sold.
+The same holds true for real estate when the property is sold.

 - What's the ideal method to handle expired listings, particularly if the content is only available for a limited period of time?

 E-commerce: Expired products may occur when products that are sold on the site regularly change for whatever reason, like!